We tend to set certain bench marks by age. Personal finance is no different. What should you be doing for your finances by the decade?

 We and society tend to group achievements by decade.
 You should do, have, be X by X age.
 What should you be doing personal finance wise before you slip from one decade to the next?

-Maybe you’ve just graduated college.
+Maybe you’ve just graduated from college.
 Well done!
 The world is your oyster.
 This is a glorious time of life.
 You don’t have to go into full beast mode just yet, unless you’re a PF wunderkind like Andrew.
 But you also can’t dig yourself a hole.

 Unless you are a Peter Pan like me (I recommend it) and don’t plan to buy a house, get married, and have kids, you are unlikely to ever be as free as you are right now.
 You may have some student loan debt but your interest rate is hopefully low and not something keeping you awake nights.